-- When the display shows 🖼 (change-over under centralized control), it shows that this is a slave user interface. - When the cool/heat changeover remote control switch is installed and the display shows (change-over under centralized control), this is because cool/ heat changeover is controlled by the cool/ heat changeover remote control switch.
+- When the display shows [1] (changeover under centralised control), it shows that this is a slave user interface. - When the cool/heat changeover remote control switch is installed and the display shows (changeover under centralised control), this is because cool/ heat changeover is controlled by the cool/ heat changeover remote control switch.
 Ask your dealer where the remote control switch is installed.